markadev/ansible-docker/README.rst

 with the default Docker toolkit to make building non-trivial images much more practical.

-Using Dockerfiles is fine if you are repackaging an open source or other publicly available package.
+Using a Dockerfile is fine if you are repackaging an open source or other publicly available package.
 But if you aren't, you might have one or more of these problems:
  * Building your image requires credentials to a private source code or